 Amazon offers varying discounts for first-time orders depending on the products.
 I’ve seen coupons for 40% off a first-time subscription order, and others for $7 or $8 off.

 They also offer 5% on subscribe and save items (which are basically the same thing as Chewy’s auto-ship orders).
 The perk for Amazon is they have an additional option to save between 10 -15% on Subscribe and Save orders with 5 or more items.
 And these items aren’t exclusive to pet supplies either – you can choose from a range of things like cleaning supplies, toiletries, food, and even baby diapers.

-Chewy has Amazon beat with the selection of their cat and dog supplies available for 2-day shipping.
+Chewy has Amazon beat with the selection of their cat and dog supplies (along with other small house pets) available with 1-3 day shipping.
 Amazon may have the items, but many of them are not available to Subscribe and Save 5% (to match Chewy’s auto-ship), or, they’re just much more expensive in certain cases.